 Container definition

-The “flow_id” identifies to which RoE flow or group of flows this container belongs to.
-Typically the “flow_id” equals to an antenna carrier that is placed into separate RoE packets/flows.
-The “ctrl” defines whether this contrainer is about control (1) or data payload (0).
+The “.flow_id” identifies to which RoE flow or group of flows this container belongs to.
+Typically the “.flow_id” equals to an antenna carrier that is placed into separate RoE packets/flows.
+The “.ctrl” defines whether this contrainer is about control (1) or data payload (0).
 This selection can be used, for example, output data selectively to control or data RoE packets flows.
+In a case “.ctrl” is set to 1 the “.flow_id” should be set to NIL flow_id.

-The “lenSkip” describes the number of unused bits and “the lenContainer” the number of actual payload bits per each container.
-Note that the “lenSkip” bit are only affective when extracting/storing data from/to some other source than RoE payload field.
+The “.lenSkip” describes the number of unused bits and the “.lenContainer” the number of actual payload bits per each container.
+Note that the “.lenSkip” bits are only affective when extracting/storing data from/to some other source than RoE payload field such as the CPRI basic frame.
 When containers are stored into or read from the RoE payload field “skip bits” are not written or read.

-The “modulo” allows skipping containers and skipped containers are handled in a same way as “lenSkip” bits.
-The modulo operation is applied to a sequence of input data that is counted from 0 to RoE.numSegments-1.
-The segment to select is matched comparing the “index” to the output of the modulo operation.
-The “modulo” value 0 means container skipping is not used.
-For example, to skip every second input container set the modulo to 2 to keep every container set the modulo to 1 (and index to 0) and to turn off modulo logic set the modulo to 0..
+The “.modulo” allows skipping containers and skipped containers are handled in a same way as “.lenSkip” bits.
+The modulo operation is applied to a sequence of input data that is counted from 0 to CPRI basic frame index.
+The container to select is matched comparing the “.index” to the output of the modulo operation.
+For example, to skip every second input container set the modulo to 2 and the index accordingly.
+To turn off modulo logic set the modulo to 0 (the same effect is also achieved by setting the “.modulo” to 1 and “.index” to 0).

-The above scheme allows constructing rather compex payload fields as well as very simple ones.
+The above scheme allows constructing rather compex payload fields out of a CPRI basic frame as well as very simple ones.
 The container definitions are per direction i.e. there may be different values for transmit and receive directions.
+A CPRI equivalent for a single container is basically an AxC Container.
+A series of container definitions can also be used to describe roughly equivalents of an AxC Group and an AxC Container Group.
+Table 8 summarizes the container variables and Figures 9 to 13 in sub-clause 7.2.4 show examples of RoE payload contruction in a case of mapped CPRI.
+The container definitions shall always describe one complete CPRI basic frame.

+Table 8 - Variables under "RoE.Container" branch